tcsvn/pyadlml/docs/user_guide/datasets.rst

 The data object functions as a container for relevant attributes of the dataset.
 The attributes can differ from dataset to dataset.
-All datasets and the way to fetch them are listed at :ref:`Dataset View`.
+All datasets and the way to fetch them are listed at :ref:`datasets <Dataset View>`.
-The example below shows the :ref:`amsterdam` dataset being loaded
+The example below shows the :ref:`amsterdam <amsterdam>` dataset being loaded

 .. code:: python